12 Reasons Why Red Log Plant is Losing Leaves and their Solutions

 5. Overfeeding

-Overfeeding Red Log Peperomia will cause the roots to die due to fertilizer burn.
+Overfeeding your Red Log Peperomia will cause the roots to die due to fertilizer burn.
 When the roots die, they cannot take up nutrients and water required for photosynthesis.
+Without, adequate food for growth and energy, the plant will begin to lose its leaves inorder to save energy.

 Remedies

-Do not feed it during the cold season as growth is reduced as feeding at this time can result in fertilizer burn and death of the plant.
+Feed your Red Log Peperomia with a balanced, liquid fertilizer every 4 weeks during the growing period for a lush growth.
+Take care not to overfeed the plant.
+Follow the instructions on the label of the plant food to avoid overfeeding.
+Do not feed in the cold season as growth is reduced as feeding at this time can result in fertilizer burn and death of the plant.

 Flush out accumulated salts from the soil regularly by running a stream of water through the soil until it comes out through the drainage holes and repeat the process several times.
+Learn more on how to feed houseplants.

 6. Accumulation of Salts in the Soil